jonshiach/graphics-labs/pages/06_3D_worlds.md

 \end{align*} $$
 ```

 Lets calculate the orthographic projection matrix using left = -2, right = 2, bottom = -2, top = 2, near = 0, far = 10 and send it to the vertex shader.
+Add the following code after we calculate the `view` matrix.

 ```cpp
 // Calculate projection matrix (orthographic projection)